memasanz/ADXHack/README.md

 |------------------------------------------------------------------------------------------|

-1d.
+1e.
 Security Configuration

+A managed identity from Azure Active Directory allows your cluster to easily access other AAD-protected resources such as Azure Key Vault.
+The identity is managed by the Azure platform and doesn't require you to provision or rotate any secrets.

 | ![media/50da04743cd51d1c2094237a9f40fb71.png](media/50da04743cd51d1c2094237a9f40fb71.png) |
 |------------------------------------------------------------------------------------------|

-Review + Create – This will take some time.
+Review + Create – This will take some time, so we can move on to creating the event hub.

 ### 2. Environment Setup – Create Event Hub
 ------------------------------------